Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Implementation

 A key contribution in our work is the high-accuracy time synchronization across affordable electrical meters.
 Since AC power flow can be driven by small differences in the voltage phase angles, synchronization error must be within a fraction of a degree of a 50- or 60-Hz cycle \cite{stewart_phasor_2016}, requiring microsecond-level synchronization accuracy.
 There are two popular approaches to achieve time synchronization.

 The \textbf{network-based} approach achieves synchronization over a computer network by exchanging timing messages between the time server(s) and client devices.
 Where Ethernet connectivity is available at the meter location, and a time server is available in the same network, the network-based approach is suitable.
 The error introduced from network-based synchronization is dependent on a variety of factors: the protocol used, the time server jitter, network delay, and client device hardware.
 The accuracy of Network Time Protocol (NTP) is insufficient for phasor measurements.
 Precision Time Protocol (PTP) can achieve accuracy in the microsecond range (for client devices with software time-stamping) or nanosecond range (for devices with hardware time-stamping) due to its more sophisticated delay compensation methods.
-However, PTP requires a Ethernet layer 2 network or multi-cast routing, which restricts where meters and time servers can be installed.
+However, PTP requires an Ethernet Layer-2 network or multi-cast routing, which restricts where meters and time servers can be installed.
 Typically, this requires the meter and the time server to be located within the same building structure.

 The \textbf{GPS-based} approach uses the satellite GPS signal to achieve synchronization.
 However, GPS signals are greatly diminished inside building structures, and unavailable in underground electrical rooms.
 Therefore, the GPS-based approach is best suited for outdoor installations.
 Notably, in network-based synchronization, time servers often use satellite GPS signals as the time source.
 GPS-based synchronization is generally highly accurate.
-Satellite atomic clocks are accurate beyond the nanosecond range and modern low-cost GPS receiver modules can achieve root mean squared error much lower than 100 nanoseconds \cite{dana_role_nodate}.
+Satellite atomic clocks are accurate beyond the nanosecond range and modern low-cost GPS receiver modules can typically achieve accuracies on the order of tens of nanoseconds \cite{berns2004gps}.

 Our installation uses both of the above approaches.
 We installed GPS-disciplined PTP time servers located on the same Ethernet layer 2 network as the meters.
 The time servers receive GPS timing signals via satellite antennas and then exchange PTP timing messages with individual meters via the Ethernet network.